jakecreps/jakecreps/README.md

 ## 💻 Technologies

-I'm write tools in Python 🐍, and I enjoy working with data 📊 to gain insights 🔍 from publicly available sources.
+I write tools in Python 🐍, and I enjoy working with data 📊 to gain insights 🔍 from publicly available sources.

 ## 📰 The OSINT Newsletter